AdobeDocs/experience-manager-65.en/help/assets/mac-api-assets.md

 ### Create an Asset {#create-an-asset}

 Creates a DAM asset at the given path with the given file.
-If a &#42; is given instead of a node name the servlet will use the parameter name or the file name as node name.
+If a &ast; is given instead of a node name the servlet will use the parameter name or the file name as node name.

 **Parameters**